 Millions of kids across the country ride on school buses every day.
 Unfortunately, school bus drivers can get into traffic accidents just like any other motorist, and the risk can be even greater if the driver or their employer doesn’t do their job properly.

 However, lawsuits over school bus accidents in Quakertown can be legally complex.
 To get the compensation your family needs to recover from such a traumatic incident, you need help from a seasoned attorney with a track record of success.

-At Ostroff Injury Law, Founding Partner Jon Ostroff, Managing Partner Rich Godshall, and the rest of our winning team will work tirelessly to get your family the payments you deserve.
+At Ostroff Godshall Injury and Accident Lawyers, Founding Partner Jon Ostroff, Managing Partner Rich Godshall, and the rest of our winning team will work tirelessly to get your family the payments you deserve.
 We have helped over 30,000 injured victims in Bucks County and across Pennsylvania—let us help you, too.

 Who is Legally Liable for School Bus Crashes?

 Commercial and public bus drivers must follow a strict “duty of care” while on the road.
 Beyond just obeying traffic laws and driving safely, they must also ensure that none of their passengers get hurt while boarding or getting off the bus.
 A child may suffer serious injuries if a school bus driver accelerates too quickly or stops too suddenly.
 Any bus driver who fails to meet their duty and causes someone else to get hurt could be legally liable for the victim’s losses.

 As your Quakertown attorney can explain, an individual school bus driver is rarely the only or best person to name as the defendant in a lawsuit.
 Often, the school district responsible for bus operations—or the private company that owns and maintains those buses—can be held liable for this type of accident, as could a third party like a bus parts manufacturer or another driver on the road.
 It all depends on how a particular accident happened, and exactly who was reckless or careless leading up to it.